 Thanksgiving Crafting Party

 After Thanksgiving, the wheels of time start roaring toward Christmas.
 So, to get a little bit ahead, consider hosting a crafting party to get started on decorations.
-You’ll need plenty of craft supplies plus a glue gun for every guest.
-Have tons of craft plans on hand or just use your phones to brainstorm ideas before the glue starts flowing.
+You’ll need plenty of craft supplies, plus a glue gun for every guest.
+Have tons of craft plans on hand, or use your phones to brainstorm ideas before the glue starts flowing.
 You’ll love to see what everyone creates as they use their imaginations to harness the spirit of the season.

 If you’re out of fantastic Thanksgiving Day activities to enjoy, there’s nothing wrong with taking a nap.
 Between all that excitement and a filling turkey dinner, you’re likely feeling quite tired anyway.
-Just remember to set an alarm or risk sleeping like a baby through the evening and all night long.
+Remember to set the alarm or risk sleeping like a baby through the evening.

 Celebrate Thanksgiving with Cardboard Cutout Standees

-All these fun things to do on Thanksgiving will keep you and your guests having an amazing time all day and evening long.
+All these fun things to do on Thanksgiving will keep you and your guests having a fantastic time all day and evening.
 As you dream up all your favorite activities, don’t let décor go by the wayside.
 Your party can only hit the height of perfection if you dress up the place and ready it for a great time.

 Thankfully, you don’t have to put a lot of time or effort into the decorating process.
 Just order some holiday-inspired wall murals and decals to put up around your house.
-If you want to go the extra mile, you can also get hilarious BigHeads or Standees to give your guests a big surprise as they walk through the doors.
+If you want to go the extra mile, you can get hilarious BigHeads or Standees to surprise your guests as they walk through the doors.
 Ready to get started?
 Let Cardboard Cutout Standees help you out.